dtcenter/METplotpy/docs/Contributors_Guide/user_doc.rst

-Look for any warnings or error messages in the stdout view the documentation for correctness by opening up the browser and entering:
+Look for any warnings or error messages in the stdout

+View the documentation for correctness by opening up the browser and entering:

 .. code-block:: ini